EventStore/EventStore/README.md

 ## Building from Source

 Event Store is written in a mixture of C#, C++ and JavaScript.
-It can run either on Mono or .NET, however because it contains platform specific code (including hosting the V8 JavaScript engine), it must be built for the platform on which you intend to run it.
+It can run either on Mono or .NET, however because it contains platform specific code (including hosting the V8 JavaScript engine) it must be built for the platform on which you intend to run it.

-Binaries are available from [http://geteventstore.com/downloads](http://geteventstore.com/downloads), however if you want to build it from source, instructions for Windows and Linux are below.
+Binaries are available from [http://geteventstore.com/downloads](http://geteventstore.com/downloads), however if you want to build it from source instructions for Windows and Linux are below.

 ### Debug Builds on Windows / .NET